Bromley Council Crystal Palace Park Regeneration Plan

 With diggers already re-building the Crystal Palace Park cafe, uncertainty remains within the NSC area (owned by the Mayor of London on long term lease).

-The illustrated CPP – Nov 2017 Exhibition Plans shows the removal of the podium and elevated walkways and the removal of the indoor track and hockey pitch and other outdoor facilities from the National Sports Centre (“subject to agreement with the Greater London Authority“).
+The illustrated CPP – Nov 2017 Exhibition Plans indicates the loss of the 25m pool, the high level Paxton Axis walkway, and the loss of the indoor track and hockey pitch and other outdoor facilities from the National Sports Centre (“subject to agreement with the Greater London Authority“).
 The Mayor’s assessment and re-development of the CP NSC is under time pressure to align to Bromley’s wider Crystal Palace Park regeneration plans.

 Various changes have been made to 2007 Masterplan.
 So the planned cricket pavilion facility has been removed.
 This was expected to be a community facility with sports centre use, a multi-purpose clubroom (with changing facilities), which could also be used for meetings, gatherings and other events.
 Cricket was one of the first sports to be introduced (as early as 1857) into Crystal Palace Park, and it was considered appropriate to reinforce the heritage of this part of the Park.